zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/upload-query-data/upload-query-data.md

 ## **STEP 3:** Download and Run HDFS Scripts to Set Up the HDFS Data

-In this step, you download two scripts that will set up your HDFS environment and download the HDFS dataset from [Citibike System Data](https://www.citibikenyc.com/system-data), and some randomized weather data that is hosted on GitHub.
+In this step, you download two scripts that will set up your HDFS environment and download the HDFS dataset from [Citibike System Data](https://www.citibikenyc.com/system-data).
+The scripts and a randomized weather data file are stored in a public bucket in Object Storage.

 The Citi Bikes detailed trip data files (in zipped format) are first downloaded to a new local directory.
 Next, the files are unzipped, and the header row is removed from each file.
-Finally, the updated files are then uploaded to a new **`/data/biketrips`** HDFS directory.
+Finally, the updated files are uploaded to a new **`/data/biketrips`** HDFS directory.
 Next, a new **`bikes`** Hive database is created with two Hive tables. **`bikes.trips_ext`** is an external table defined over the source data.
 The **`bikes.trips`** table is created from this source; it is a partitioned table that stores the data in Parquet format.
 The tables are populated with data from the `.csv` files in the **`/data/biketrips`** directory.

 The stations data file is downloaded (and then manipulated) from the [station information](https://gbfs.citibikenyc.com/gbfs/es/station_information.json) page.
 The updated file is then uploaded to a new **`/data/stations`** HDFS directory.

-The weather data is downloaded from the [GitHub repository](https://raw.githubusercontent.com/martygubar/bds-getting-started/master/lab-bikes-setup/weather-newark-airport.csv).
+The weather data is downloaded from a public bucket in Object Storage.
 Next, the header row in the file is removed.
 The updated file is then uploaded to a new **`/data/weather`** HDFS directory.
 Next, a new **`weather`** Hive database and **`weather.weather_ext`** table are created and populated with from the `weather-newark-airport.csv` file in the **`/data/weather`** directory.

 **Note:**
 To view the complete data files that are available, navigate to [Citibike System Data](https://www.citibikenyc.com/system-data) page.
 In the **Citi Bike Trip Histories** section, click [downloadable files of Citi Bike trip data](https://s3.amazonaws.com/tripdata/index.html).
 The [Index of bucket "tripdata"](https://s3.amazonaws.com/tripdata/index.html) page displays the available data files.
 In this lab, you will be using only some of the data files on that page.

-1. Run the following command to download the **`env.sh`** script to the **`training`** working directory.
+1. Run the following command to download the **`env.sh`** script from a public bucket in Object Storage to the **`training`** working directory.
 You will use this script to set up your HDFS environment.

     ```
     $ <copy>wget https://objectstorage.us-phoenix-1.oraclecloud.com/n/oraclebigdatadb/b/workshop-data/o/bds-livelabs/env.sh</copy>